OrderLab/Arthas/artifactREADME.md

 ./f9
 ```
 The results/data will appear in the results folder.
 You will see the time taken for Arthas to resolve the issues in the .times files
-and see the reverted data in the results/result.txt
+and see the reverted data in the results/result.txt.
+Make sure to save the results in result.txt after every time you run a script.

 ## Step 3: Running Arthas's Memory Leak Component